talk2car/Talk2Car/c4av_model/README.md

 The published code can be used to train a model that obtains +- 42% AP50 on the validation set.
 The training can be done on a single 1080ti GPU in just a few hours.

 ## Submission
 A submission file can be created by running the test.py script.
-This will create a predictions.json file that can be uploaded to the C4AV test server.
+This will create a predictions.json file that can be uploaded to the our test server on [AICrowd](https://www.aicrowd.com/challenges/eccv-2020-commands-4-autonomous-vehicles).
 The predictions.json file that is delivered with the repository contains the predictions of the pre-trained model.

 ```
 python3 test.py --root ./data